 It is a holistic approach that needs to be taken to Aboriginal languages in NSW; one that treats funding as part of a wider reparations agenda, puts self-determination at the forefront, and delivers true land justice to Aboriginal communities.

-Firstly, the funds provided to support the revitalization of Aboriginal languages should not be viewed or delivered as “government grants”, but as reparations for the devastation inflicted upon Aboriginal languages by over two centuries of colonization.
+Firstly, the funds provided to support the revitalisation of Aboriginal languages should not be viewed or delivered as “government grants”, but as reparations for the devastation inflicted upon Aboriginal languages by over two centuries of colonisation.
 A reparations fund should be established, allocating each dialect/language group a proportionate share.

 Next, instead of delegating decision-making responsibilities to the Minister for Aboriginal Affairs, such powers should be vested in Aboriginal communities.
-This could be done via an organization like Te Mātāwai, the statutory body established “to lead revitalisation of te reo Māori”.
-Our organization’s membership could be similarly constituted, comprising delegates chosen by each dialect/language group and the various key stakeholder organizations.
+This could be done via an organisation like Te Mātāwai, the statutory body established “to lead revitalisation of te reo Māori”.
+Our organisation’s membership could be similarly constituted, comprising delegates chosen by each dialect/language group and the various key stakeholder organisations.
 With all the current momentum and interest surrounding our languages, what better time for government to hand over the reins to Aboriginal people so that we can take full control of determining their future?